๐ŸฅผPhilosophy of Science

 Experimental Design

-Compare: Hypothesis vs. Theory—students often confuse these.
-A hypothesis is a single testable prediction; a theory is a broad explanatory framework supported by multiple confirmed hypotheses.
+Compare: Hypothesis vs. Theory: students often confuse these.
+A hypothesis is a single testable prediction.
+A theory is a broad explanatory framework supported by many confirmed hypotheses and extensive evidence.
 If an exam asks about scientific terminology, this distinction is critical.

 Gathering and Interpreting Evidence

-These steps constitute the empirical test—where claims meet reality.
-The integrity of science depends entirely on honest, systematic data practices.
-Inductive reasoning operates here, as we move from specific observations to general conclusions.
+These steps are the empirical test, where claims meet reality.
+The integrity of science depends on honest, systematic data practices.
+Inductive reasoning operates here: you move from specific observations to general conclusions.

 Data Collection